-Zucchini and other squash are some of gardening's easiest to grow and most prolific veggies.
+Zucchini and other squash are some of gardening's most prolific, easy-to-grow vegetables.
 Even if you are planning your first garden, your crop can be the talk of the neighborhood with a few zucchini seeds and sunny summer weather.
-Growing a bumper crop of zucchinis or other types of summer and winter squash is not only simple, but you'll also have plenty of extra squash to share.
+Growing a bumper crop of zucchinis or other types of summer and winter squash is not only simple — you'll have plenty of extra squash to share.

 Wait to plant squash seeds until at least two weeks after the expected last frost in your area.
 If you're unsure of that date, your local county extension agent can help.
 Once it's planting time, you may want to make several "succession plantings."
 By planting seeds every two to three weeks until mid-summer, you can keep your squash harvest flowing until the winter frost.
 The successive crops also help improve pollination, and that means bigger and better harvests for you.

-1. Fritz, Vincent A., and Rosen, Carl J., “Growing Zucchini and Summer Squash in Minnesota Home Gardens," 2009.
+1. V. A. Fritz and C. J. Rosen, “Growing Zucchini and Summer Squash in Minnesota Home Gardens," 2009.

 2. Glenn Kopp and Chip Tynan, “Hand Pollination of Squash and Pumpkins," Missouri Botanical Garden.